 Detroit, MI – “No, Johnny Taylor is NOT my Father” – Inter Mezzos – August 21, 1999

-Every tour we take along a single Budweiser and make it our mascot.
+Every tour we take along a single Budweiser to make our mascot.
 We dub it “Skunk Buddy.”
 Over the course of a run of shows, the cooler heats up and cools down quite a lot making our Budweiser mascot SKUNK.
 The longer the tour, the skunkier our mascot gets.
 Whoever makes the biggest faux pas during the trip has to drink the beer.
 It’s become quite a ritual.
 The person who got “Skunk Buddy” the tour prior hands the Bud off to the next “screw up” at the end of the tour.
 Kenny was the first to drink “Skunk Buddy” after his little ‘peeing in a cup accident’ at The Howling Wolf in New Orleans.

 I could hear our mascot rocking back and forth in the hot empty cooler as we got off I-75 for the 12.
 Detroit looked like a war zone.
 The buildings were boarded, gratified, barred, and locked.
 The streets were potholed, empty, and littered with detritus—cans, wrappers, glasses, and ghosts.
 Chaos crowned the eyes of children and loud echoing yells bounced off bricks and beams without apparent origin.